vishna/voyager/README.md

     - parameters interpolation in subsections
     - logicless
     - deliverable over the air (think Firebase remote config)
-    - code generator for paths (COMING SOON)
+    - code generator for paths
 - Highly customizable plugin architecture.
 - VoyagerWidget to embed your `path` at any point
 - Provider to inject any data coming with the `path`